ovh/docs/pages/platform/private-registry/deploy-chart-from-registry-in-kubernetes/guide.en-gb.md

 As indicated in the *Before you begin* section, you need to have `helm` installed in your cluster and a working `helm` CLI in your workstation (see the [installing Helm](../../kubernetes/installing-helm/) guide for more information if needed).

-Run command `helm version` to make sure the `helm` CLI is correctly installed locally.
+Run the command `helm version` to make sure the `helm` CLI is correctly installed locally.

 <pre class="console"><code>$ helm version
 version.BuildInfo{Version:"v3.7.0", GitCommit:"eeac83883cb4014fe60267ec6373570374ce770b", GitTreeState:"clean", GoVersion:"go1.17"}